eurostat/correspondenceTables/README.md

 ## background

-This package is a tool to help you in the creation and updates of a correspondence table between two classification like NACE, CPA, CN, etc.
+This package serves as a tool to assist you in creating and updating a correspondence table between two classifications, such as NACE, CPA, CN, and others.
+It enables the retrieval of classification tables and correspondence tables.
+Additionally, it facilitates quality control on a classification and allows for the analysis and aggregation of correspondence tables.

 ## content